executors/issaquah_2016/README.md

 specification of one or more dynamic thread pools is left up to a future proposal.

-**`std::async` replacement executor.** A goal for the executors is to provide a mechanism to replace built in mechanisms for concurrency and parallelism in standard control structures.
-In particular, there is a strong desire to enable code to replace the implied default executor of `std::async` with ones with improved semantics not provided by the `static_thread_pool`.
-One simple, but desirable executor would be one which fully emulates the properties of `std::async(std::launch::async)` to allow code to introduce executors without breaking any assumed semantics (concurrent execution agents, thread-per-request, blocking on future destruction).
-Providing reasonable replacements for the default executor is seen as important to the standard and should appear in future papers, but such an executor is not proposed here.
+**`std::async` replacement context.** A goal for the executors is to provide a mechanism to replace built in mechanisms for concurrency and parallelism in standard control structures.
+In particular, there is a strong desire to enable code to replace the implied default execution context of `std::async` with ones with improved semantics not provided by the `static_thread_pool`.
+One such execution context would be one which fully emulates the properties of `std::async(std::launch::async)` to allow code to introduce executors without breaking any assumed semantics (concurrent execution agents, thread-per-request, blocking on future destruction).
+Providing replacements for the default execution context is seen as important to the standard and should appear in future papers, but such an executor is not proposed here.